Human Relations Code of Conduct

 The education committee structure is designed to (1) integrate, coordinate, and align deliberations and decisions regarding educational policy, guidelines, and procedures with the ongoing implementation, review, and evolution of the curriculum; (2) ensure that there is broad-based faculty representation; and (3) make certain that the committee has full and final decision-making authority.

-The EPCC has thirty-one members and is responsible for centralized oversight of the School’s educational policies and curriculum, and for ensuring that the educational program is integrated, coordinated, and designed to achieve the School’s overarching goals.
+The EPCC has thirty-two members and is responsible for centralized oversight of the School’s educational policies and curriculum, and for ensuring that the educational program is integrated, coordinated, and designed to achieve the School’s overarching goals.
 To achieve this, the EPCC will:

 - Provide careful and thorough oversight of the curriculum review process, including the curriculum as a whole as well as its various components